-The Application was lodged by African Explosives Limited (AEL) being the domestic manufacturer of the product under investigation in the SACU.
-The Applicant alleges that it cannot compete with the low prices charged by the importers and that the allegedly dumped products are causing it material injury and /or a threat of material injury.
-The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that an investigation should be initiated on the basis of dumping, material injury, threat of material injury and causality.
+The application was lodged by Treofan SA (Pty) Ltd, being the only manufacturer of the product under investigation in the SACU.
+The Applicant alleges that it cannot compete with the low prices charged by the importers and that the allegedly dumped products are causing it or threatening to cause it material injury.
+The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that an investigation should be initiated on the basis of dumping, material injury, a threat of material injury and causality.